HonoluluHenk/typesafe-json-path/README.md

 ## Getting Started

 ### Prerequisites
-The implementation makes heavy use of the [Proxy](mdn-proxy-url) object.
+The implementation makes heavy use of the [Proxy][mdn-proxy-url] object.

 As such, this lib can only be used if [it is available](https://caniuse.com/?search=proxy).